 - Salty: Tomato-based salsa, paired with white or blue corn tortilla chips.

 - Creative: Roasted red peppers.
 Chop red bell peppers into 1 – 2 inch pieces and then toss them with oil/butter and season with salt/pepper/garlic powder.
 Grill (or bake at 425’F for 20 minutes) until tender and charred.

-- Sweet: Vanilla ice cream, whipped cream, marshmallows.
+- Sweet: Vanilla yogurt (or ice cream), whipped cream, marshmallows.

-- Salty: Store-bought hummus or sour cream dip, packaged popcorn.
+- Salty: Store-bought hummus, Tzatziki or sour cream dip, air-popped popcorn.

 - Sweet: Sliced pears

-- Salty: White cheese such as Monterey Jack, White Cheddar, and others.
+- Salty: Sliced jicama; white cheese such as Monterey Jack, white Cheddar, and others.
 Pair with crackers, fruit, or slice and eat.

 - Creative: Grilled Potato (or Cauliflower) Packets.
 Add a dollop of sour cream for double-white color!

 - Sweet: blueberries or blackberries (again, wash the berries before eating)

 - Salty: Blue corn tortilla chips